 Can we accept checks alongside Stripe?

 Stripe walks you through the dispute process.
-Your job is to provide documentation—registration confirmation, your refund policy, anything that shows the charge was legitimate.
-The better your paper trail, the better your odds.
+Your job is to provide documentation: registration confirmation, your published refund policy, anything proving the charge was legitimate.
+Strong paper trail wins most disputes.

 Do we need a separate business bank account?